webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ```
 {{< /code >}}

-### (3) Prepare a localization tool to use
+### (3) Prepare the localization tool
-The localization tool parses source code along with XLIFF files, and generates string resources in formats required by each programming language.
+The localization tool parses source codes along with XLIFF files, and generates string resources in formats required by each programming language.

 Therefore, you must provide translation data in XLIFF format to use the localization tool.
-In order to run the localization tool on your machine, you need to check out the localization tool repository then install plugins.
+In order to run the localization tool on your machine, you need to check out the localization tool repository and then install the plugins.

-#### (3-1) Install a localization tool
+#### (3-1) Install the localization tool
 webOS OSE's localization tool is named [loctool](https://github.com/iLib-js/loctool/blob/development/README.md).

-In order to install the loctool, you will need to make sure you have nodejs installed on your machine and in your path, as this is used to run the code.
-(Use 7.0 or later)
+In order to install the loctool, make sure you have Node.js installed on your machine and in your path, as this is used to run the code (Use 7.0 or later).
-Once nodejs is installed, you can install the loctool itself.
+Once Node.js is installed, you can install the loctool.

-If you check out [ilib-loctool-webos-dist](https://github.com/iLib-js/ilib-loctool-webos-dist) repository, you can download all related plugins including loctool at once.
+By checking out the [ilib-loctool-webos-dist](https://github.com/iLib-js/ilib-loctool-webos-dist) repository, you can download all related plugins including loctool.
 {{< code "Installation" true >}}
 ```js
  git clone https://github.com/iLib-js/ilib-loctool-webos-dist